Dear reader of ADxS.org, please excuse the disruption.

 1.3.1.
 USA

-In the USA, the frequency of diagnoses of all developmental disorders, including ADHD, increased significantly between 2009 and 2018:272829
+In the US, the incidence of diagnosis of all developmental disorders, including ADHD, has increased significantly from 2009 to 2018:293031

 • Children aged 3 to 17 with a diagnosis of ADHD (diagnosis prevalence)